surfchris/raweb/README.md

 *Modification*: Rewrote the original .asp (Classic ASP, vbscript) to .aspx (ASP.NET using C#).
-Reason: Because Classic ASP is incompatible with mono-project for running on Linux/FreeBSD.
+Reason: Because Classic ASP is incompatible with Mono running on Linux/FreeBSD.
 Everything should work the same way, just new Default.aspx, webfeed.aspx, and Web.config
 --*surfchris*

 # RAWeb